 The Role of the Board

-The Internet Association of Australia Inc (IAA) is a member-based association representing the Internet community.
+The Internet Association of Australia Inc (IAA) is proud to be a member driven Association that puts the needs, and interests of its members at the centre of our focus.
 Founded in 1995, as the Western Australian Internet Association (WAIA), the Association changed its name in early 2016 to better reflect the membership base.

 IAA is an association incorporated in Western Australia and is subject to the Associations Incorporation Act 2015 (WA).
 IAA operates under the governance of the Association Rules that are voted on by members.